 We derive most of our income from rent received from our tenants.
-If a tenant experiences a downturn in its business, it may be unable to make timely rental payments.
+If a tenant experiences a downturn in its business or other types of financial distress, it may be unable to make timely rental payments.
 Also, when our tenants decide not to renew their leases, we may not be able to relet the space.
 Even if tenants decide to renew, the terms of renewals or new leases, including the cost of required renovations or concessions to tenants, may be less favorable than current lease terms.
-As a result, our cash flow could decrease and our ability to pay dividends to you could be adversely affected.
+As a result, our cash flow could decrease and our ability to make distributions to our securityholders could be adversely affected.